purs3lab/HandlERR/clang/tools/3c/README.md

 The `3c` tool is a command-line interface to the 3C software for conversion of C code to Checked C.  See the [3C readme](../../docs/checkedc/3C/README.md) for general information about 3C and how to install it.
 This document describes how to use `3c`.
 It assumes that you have added the `build/bin` directory containing the `3c` executable to your `$PATH`.

+## Workflow

 `3c` supports an iterative workflow for converting a C program to Checked C as follows:

 1. Run `3c`.
-It reads a set of `.c` files and the header files they transitively include (these files may be in Checked C or, as a special case, plain C), performs a whole-program static analysis to infer as many additions or corrections to Checked C annotations as possible, and writes out the updated files.  `3c` accepts various flags to control the assumptions it makes and the types of changes it makes on a given pass; you can adjust these flags to suit your needs.
+It reads a set of `.c` files and the header files they transitively include (these files may be written in Checked C or, as a special case, plain C), performs a whole-program static analysis to infer as many additions or corrections to Checked C annotations as possible, and writes out the updated files.  `3c` accepts various flags to control the assumptions it makes and the types of changes it makes on a given pass.

 2. Review the changes made by `3c` as well as what it didn't change and any diagnostics it produced.
 Manually add annotations to help Checked C verify the safety of your existing code, edit your code to make its safety easier to verify, and/or mark parts of the code that you don't want to try to verify with Checked C (because you know they are beyond what Checked C can handle or verifying them just isn't worthwhile to you at the moment).

 3. Repeat until you are satisfied.

+## Basic usage

-The task of `3c` is complicated by the fact that the build system for a typical C codebase will call the C compiler once per `.c` file, possibly with different flags for each file (include directories, preprocessor definitions, etc.).
+The task of `3c` is complicated by the fact that the build system for a typical C codebase will call the C compiler once per `.c` file, possibly with different flags for each file (include directories, preprocessor definitions, etc.), and then link all the object files at the end.
 A Clang-based whole-program analysis like 3C needs to process all `.c` files at once _with the correct flags for each_.
 To achieve this, you get your build system to produce a Clang "compilation database" (a file named `compile_commands.json`) containing the list of `.c` files and the flags for each ([how to do this depends on the build system](../../docs/JSONCompilationDatabase.rst)), and then 3C reads this database.

 However, in a simpler setting, you can manually run `3c` on one or more source files, for example: